Ramsi-K/free-genai-bootcamp-2025/journal.md

 ## Week 1

+### Day 21: February 21, 2025

+Successfully implemented database seeding for the core 2000 words, ensuring English translations and example sentences are stored correctly.
+Resolved handler file errors and completed the separation of JSON files into two databases for distinct tasks.

+Spent time debugging study sessions, study activity handling, and test utilities, ensuring smooth interaction with the backend.
+The word model was functioning correctly, but integrating the group model introduced new challenges; adjustments were made to maintain stability while keeping the data structured properly.

+Next steps involve refining API interactions to ensure they work seamlessly with the newly seeded data.

 ### Day 20: February 20, 2025

 Attempted to use **Windsurf for debugging** but abandoned it due to excessive renaming and unhelpful refactoring.
 Recovered the **last known good commit** to revert Windsurf’s changes.
 With **Cursor credits exhausted**, switched to **Gemini (chat mode) for debugging**, following Andrew’s suggestion that Gemini should be strong in Go since Google developed both.
 Debugged issues manually with AI assistance where needed.